x

 In a 5-4 vote, WDFW commission members voted to keep gray wolves as an endangered species instead of moving it to a sensitive classification.

-STEVENS COUNTY, Wash. — On July 19, Washington Department of Fish and Wildlife commission members held a meeting where they discussed the future of predators in the state.
-They talked about a potential permit for a spring black bear depredation, making changes to cougar hunting seasons and potentially reclassifying gray wolves from an endangered species to a sensitive classification.
+STEVENS COUNTY, Wash. — On July 19, Washington Department of Fish and Wildlife Commission members held a meeting to discuss the future of predators in the state.
+They talked about a potential permit for a spring black bear depredation, changing cougar hunting seasons and potentially reclassifying gray wolves from an endangered species to a sensitive classification.

 Under the Washington Administrative Code, if a wolf tries to attack your pets, your family or yourself, you are allowed to kill a singular gray wolf without a permit in an area of the state where the gray wolf is not listed as endangered or threatened.